 Checklist: How to winterize your car

 A checklist makes it easy to think of everything you need to do – step by step, without forgetting anything.
 In this article you’ll find a clear and practical overview to help you carry out your winter check quickly and effectively.
-Let’s get started – for a safe and relaxed winter drive!
+Let’s get started — for a relaxed ride and a good feeling every time you start, even in sub-zero temperatures.

 • To get an overview of the scope of the activities, I recommend that you go through the checklist in its entirety.
 You can skip items that don’t apply to you.
 Also, check to see if you have everything you need for the winter check or if you need to get something else.